Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

   - `containers` - (Optional) - Defaults to `{}`.
 Manages SQL Containers within a Cosmos DB Account.
     - `partition_key_paths`     - (Required) - Defines the partition key for the container.
 Changing this forces a new resource to be created.
     - `name`                   - (Required) - Specifies the name of the Cosmos DB SQL Container.
 Changing this forces a new resource to be created.
+    - `partition_key_version`  - (Optional) - Defines the partition key version for the container.
+Changing this forces a new resource to be created.
     - `throughput`             - (Optional) - Defaults to `null`.
 The throughput of SQL container (RU/s).
 Must be set in increments of `100`.
 The minimum value is `400`.
 This must be set upon container creation otherwise it cannot be updated without a manual terraform destroy-apply.
     - `default_ttl`            - (Optional) - Defaults to `null`.
 The default time to live of SQL container.
 If missing, items are not expired automatically.
 If present and the value is set to `-1`, it is equal to infinity, and items don't expire by default.
 If present and the value is set to some number n - items will expire n seconds after their last modified time.
     - `analytical_storage_ttl` - (Optional) - Defaults to `null`.
 The default time to live of Analytical Storage for this SQL container.
 If present and the value is set to `-1`, it is equal to infinity, and items don't expire by default.
 If present and the value is set to some number n - items will expire n seconds after their last modified time.